hdchan/R4-MG/README.md

 ## How to use

 ### Folders
-Two folders will get generated during usage of R4-MG (R4):
+Two folders will get generated during usage:
 - cache - this stores all the cards you've previewed from your search.
 - production - this stores the cards that you intend to use to show on your stream.
 OBS should make use of the files that are stored here.

 ### Dashboard

 We can search for cards on the left side, and stage them to their respective files.
-Once ready, pressing on "Production" will copy the staged cards over to the `./production` folder.
+Once ready, pressing on "Production" will copy the staged cards over to the `production` folder.

-The list on the right hand side is populated with any `.png` files that are stored in the production folder.
-You can either drag your own `.png` file in to load it into R4, or add generate a new one to use in the `File` menu.
+The list on the right hand side is populated with any `.png` files that are stored in the `production` folder.
+You can either drag your own `.png` file into the `production` folder and `File > Refresh` the list so it'll detect the newly added file, or add generate a new one to use in the `File > New` menu.

 ![Dashboard](./resources/dashboard.png)

 ### Usage with OBS

-We can source image files on our stream from the `./production` folder, and they'll be updated simultaneously when sending staged cards to the `./production` folder.
+We can source image files on our stream from the `production` folder, and they'll be updated simultaneously when sending staged cards to the `production` folder.

 ![OBS](./resources/obs.png)